 The Civic Engagement & Volunteerism Office is creating an annual awards program to recognize the outstanding service achievements of individual students, student organizations, student groups such as class projects and our non-profit partner of the year.
 Depending on the award, students can self-apply or be nominated.

 The Panther Service Awards will be announced in late April each year.
 We will invite all nominees, the EIU community including student groups, faculty, and administration, local community members, and parents to come celebrate these accomplishments with us.

 For more information regarding the various individual and group awards, the applications, deadline to apply, etc. please see below.

 All students who are nominated or receiving an award will be notified in advance of the award ceremony.

 Emerging Leader Award

-The Emerging Leader Award is awarded to a student who has become an active member of the community through volunteering.
+The Emerging Leader Award is awarded to an undergraduate student who has become an active member of the community through volunteering.
 Student must have a 2.75 GPA, have less than 40 credit hours, and be in good academic standing.
 The student must have at least 30 hours of community service logged through the Civic Engagement & Volunteerism office.
 This award is a self nominated award.
 This award must be applied for through the EIU Scholarship system.

 Making a Difference Award